Pat Connaughton: Personal life

 In Goodman's 2015 story on Connaughton and his decision between two sports, many key individuals in his life testified to his character.
 His father Len noted, "Patrick is of high moral character and wasn't going to lie to people.
 That eliminated a bunch of [MLB] teams from taking him at all."
 Notre Dame head basketball coach Mike Brey added, "In my 15 years here, no one has been more responsible than Pat Connaughton.
 He's an unbelievable ambassador for us and has shown tremendous loyalty."
 Family adviser Sam Samardzija, brother of former San Francisco Giants pitcher and former Notre Dame baseball and football star Jeff Samardzija, said about Connaughton, "He's not common—kind of like Jeff and [NFL quarterback] Russell Wilson.
 Not a lot of guys like him come around.
 He's just wired differently."

-Connaughton only allowed himself one luxury with his signing bonus, buying a new Jeep Wrangler.
+Connaughton said he only allowed himself one luxury with his signing bonus, buying a new Jeep Wrangler.
 He told Goodman, "The signing bonus is a ton of money, especially for a 21-year-old.
 But I'm not going to live off that money.
 At some point, I'm going to live off a college degree."

 Connaughton is the president of a development firm.
-In March 2020, Connaughton and the firm drew criticism for razing a historic building in order to make way for a new apartment complex in Milwaukee.
-He is also a landlord, and has invested in Bitcoin.
+In March 2020, Connaughton and the firm drew criticism for razing a historic building to make way for a new apartment complex in Milwaukee.
+He has invested in Bitcoin.

+Connaughton and professional soccer player Ryan Gareis announced their relationship in June 2023.
+In January 2024, they announced Gareis was pregnant with their child, and in February 2024, the couple announced their engagement.
+Their son was born in May 2024.